Getting Started with Payouts

 Authentication

 All payout API requests require OAuth 2.0 authentication using Bearer tokens.
-You obtain an access token by calling the Authentication endpoint with your merchantId and clientSecret, then include the token in the Authorization header on subsequent requests.
+You obtain an access token by calling the Authentication endpoint with your clientId and clientSecret, then include the token in the Authorization header on subsequent requests.

 Quick Start: